quadsurf/react-curriculum/01-introduction-to-react.md

 ## Summary

 In this chapter, you were exposed to the fundamentals of developing React applications.
-While React is just a JavaScript library for building user interfaces, it's composed of two major concepts.
+React is a JavaScript library for building user interfaces that embraces the following concepts.

-1. A components hierarchy that handles presentation, state, and behavior.
+1. A hierarchy of components that encapsulate presentation, state, and behavior.
 2. One-way data binding where only changes to state are immediately propagated to the user interface.

-These two concepts spawn a bunch more subconcepts like component classes, pure functions, mounting, event handlers, state machines, and more.
-To build your own React applications, you have to experience all the moving parts in this chapter.
-Speaking of which...

 ## Assignment